alexieyizhe/uni-notes/2B/CS 241/Notes/2019-01-10-mips_architecture.md

       When the program terminates, the PC is set back to the next instruction of the ==Loader== and it is responsible for loading another program.
 Register 32 (`$31`) holds the address of the next instruction of the ==Loader==, so we set the PC to the contents of `$31`.

-      :warning: __Make sure that you are careful when you manipulate `$31` or recurse; make sure to always save the previous value of PC somewhere!__
+      :warning: __Make sure that you are careful when you manipulate `$31` or use recursion; make sure to always save the previous value of PC somewhere!__

 - **Random Access Memory (RAM)**: A large amount of memory separate from the CPU